In Gaza, denial and doubt over misfiring rocket claims | Law-Order

 Others preferred to wait for an investigation.
 "I don't know whether it was an Israeli strike.
 What happened was that a rocket fell and Israeli planes were there in the sky," said Al-Khatib.

 "To say it was an Arab rocket, or an Israeli rocket, we don't know," he said.
 "We can't judge.
 This has to be done by the relative parties, the international institutions, human rights groups, they need to come here, watch and examine."
-(Additional reporting by Maayan Lubell in Jerusalem; Writing by James Mackenzie; Editing by Toby Chopra)
+(Additional reporting by Maayan Lubell in Jerusalem; Writing by James Mackenzie; Editing by Jon Boyle)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)